-4. RESTRICTED CASH
+4. SHORT TERM INVESTMENTS AND RESTRICTED CASH

+The short term investments is comprised of guaranteed investment certificates issued by the Company's banking institutions.
 The restricted cash balance is comprised of a guaranteed investment certificate and security deposit held as collateral for the Company's corporate credit cards.